Last Kiss

-"Last Kiss" is a song released by Wayne Cochran in 1961 on the Gala label.
-It failed to do well on the charts.
-Cochran subsequently re-recorded his song for the King label in 1963.
+"Last Kiss" is a song written by Wayne Cochran and first recorded by Cochran in 1961 for the Gala label.
+Cochran's version failed to do well on the charts.
+Cochran re-recorded his song for the King label in 1963.
 It was revived by J. Frank Wilson and the Cavaliers, who took it to number two on the Billboard Hot 100 charts.
 Wednesday, Pearl Jam, and several international artists also covered the song, with varying degrees of success.
-The song was one of several teen tragedy songs from that period.

-Lyrical content
+Content

-The narrator borrows his father's car to take his girlfriend out on a date, and comes upon a stalled car in the road.
-Unable to stop, the narrator swerves to the right to avoid it, losing control and crashing violently in the process, knocking his girlfriend and him unconscious.
-The narrator later regains consciousness in the midst of a rainstorm, and finds several people at the scene of the accident.
-While partially blinded by the blood flowing from his injuries, the narrator is able to find his girlfriend, still lying unconscious.
-When he cradles his girlfriend lovingly in his arms, she regains partial consciousness, smiling and asking the narrator to "hold me, darling, for a little while."
-The narrator then gives her the titular "last kiss" as she fades into death.
+The singer borrows his father's car to take his girlfriend out on a date, and comes upon a stalled car in the road.
+Unable to stop, the singer swerves to the right to avoid it, loses control, and crashes violently, knocking his girlfriend and himself unconscious.
+The singer regains consciousness in the midst of a rainstorm, and finds several people at the scene of the collision.
+While partially blinded by the blood flowing from his injuries, the singer finds his girlfriend, still lying unconscious.
+When he cradles his girlfriend lovingly in his arms, she regains partial consciousness, smiles, and asks the singer to "hold me, darling, for a little while."
+The singer then gives her a last kiss as she dies.

-In the song's chorus, the narrator vows to be a good person so that he may reunite with his love when his time comes, believing she has made it into Heaven.
+In the song's chorus, the singer vows to be a good person so that he may reunite with his love when he dies, believing she has made it into Heaven.

+Background and inspiration

+Wayne Cochran was initially inspired to write "Last Kiss" after having lived near a dangerous stretch of two-lane rural highway where several collisions occurred yearly.
+He began writing the song in 1956 or 1957, coming up with the chord progression, first verse, and chorus, but became stuck and abandoned the song for several years.

+Cochran has claimed he was inspired to finish the song when he heard that a friend of a friend, 16-year-old Vera Janette "Jennie" Clark, had died in an automobile collision while on her first date.
+However, Clark's death occurred in December 1962, over a year after Cochran recorded the song, and five years after he says he finished writing it.